vivihuang/rasa-x-demo/data/nlu.md

 - What time have we got?
 - What time is it right now?

-## intent:ask_weather
-- How is the weather today?
-- What's the weather like?
-- How is the weather?
-- What is the weather at your place?
-- Do you have good weather?
-- Is it raining?
-- What's it like out there?
-- Is it hot or cold?
-- Beautiful day, isn't it?
-- What's the weather forecast?
-- Is it quite breezy outside?
-- Will I require my raincoat today?
-- What is the weather for tomorrow?
-- Nice day out today?
-- What is the temperature today?
-- Can we expect any thunderstorms?
-- Will the skies be clear today?
-- Are we in for a scorcher?
-- Looks like a beautiful day hey?
-- Will we build a snowman today?
-- Is it humid out there today?
-- Are there any meteorological changes that I need to be aware of?
-- whats the weather like tomorrow
-- hows the weather in bot world
-- how is the weather in berlin?
-- what's the weather today?
-- how's the weather?
-- what's the weather like where you are?
-- is the sun out where you are?
-- is it sunny
-- is the sun out where zou are?
-- what"s the weather
-- whats the weather in berlin?
-- how's the weather in berlin
-- how is the weather today
-- what's the weather today

 ## intent:ask_whatismyname
 - what is my name?
 - May i know my name?